HuyNguyen2601/DAT08/README.md

 ## Usage
 ### Installation
-1. Clone the repository: git clone https://github.com/your-username/quant-trading-dashboard.git cd quant-trading-dashboard
- Or download it to your local VSCode.
+1. Clone the repository: git clone https://github.com/your-username/quant-trading-dashboard.git cd quant-trading-dashboard; Or download it to your local VSCode.
 2. Run the streamlit app via terminal: streamlit run app.py
 3. Notes: Ensure these libraries are installed in your python: pip install ...
 - streamlit